crustyrashky/ShowElapsedMapTime/README.md

 # Show Elapsed Map Time

+**NOTE:** This mod is not updated for the latest version of the game and will not receive any more updates as the game has added a built-in timer.

 Cruelty Squad mod that shows time elapsed and current rank when you're playing a map

 If you don't have a mod loader, get the [CRUELTY SQUAD MOD LOADER](https://github.com/crustyrashky/crus-modloader)